Got some extra time in Athens? Seen the Acropolis?

 tourists from Eastern

 Schinias is the most beautiful beach in Attika.
-It is one of the few beaches that has a pine forest that comes right down to the sea and there are several fish tavernas which run on diesel generators since there is no electricity there.
+It is one of the few beaches that has a pine forest that comes right down to the sea.
 The sea is shallow, generally clean, and if you come in the off-season which means anytime but August

 and weekends in July, you may be

 surprised at how few people are here.
 Because it is shallow you don't need more than a few days of sunshine for it to be warm enough to swim and this is usually the first and last place I swim every year.
-The fish taverna Glaros is open year-round, the others are seasonal.
 If you don't have a rental car or go with George the Famous Taxi Driver you can take one of the KTEL Attika buses at the

 bottom of Pedion Areos, or take the bus to Nea Makri and take a local taxi from there.
 Make sure you give him a time to pick you up.
 For some